tarun-bisht/tarun-bisht.github.io/_posts/2021-08-13-my-arch-setup-for-development-and-machine-learning.md

 {% endhighlight %}
 replace `/dev/sda3` with your partition.

+We can also automount windows ntfs partition with the help og ntfs-3g that will also enable read and write in that partition.
+The syntax for this is same as for mounting `ext4` filesystem, just replace paritition filesystem with `ntfs-3g` in the above syntax, here is an example
+{% highlight bash linenos %}
+UUID=0CC84430C84419FA   /media/data     ntfs-3g     rw      0       0
+{% endhighlight %}

 ### Installing MS Office fonts
 MS fonts like ARIAL, Times of Roman etc. can be easily installed using a single command.